 Have you lost a loved one due to a wrongful act or the negligence of another person?
-If so, you should speak to an Orange County wrongful death lawyer about the compensation that may be available to you to assist with the unexpected expenses and hardships common in the wake of a loved one’s loss.
+If so, you should speak to an Orange County wrongful death attorney about the compensation that may be available to you to assist with the unexpected expenses and hardships common in the wake of a loved one’s loss.